-In the traditional healthcare facility, multiple departments and staff are involved in customer intake and “processing” activities, including reception, admitting and registration, coordination of multiple appointments, cashiering, insurance verification, and physician referrals.
-This typically results in fragmented customer service and complicated wayfinding.
-Although many of these departments are located on the first floor of the facility, only a few staff in each department actually have face-to-face interaction with visitors, patients, and their families.
+In the traditional healthcare facility, multiple departments and staff were involved in patient reception, admitting and registration, scheduling, cashiering, insurance verification, and billing, resulting in fragmented customer service and complicated wayfinding.
+Although many of these departments are located on the first floor of the facility — along with various patient and visitor amenities — only a few staff in each department needed face-to-face interaction with visitors, patients, and their families.
 The question is: How can a healthcare organization better utilize both its staff and space to potentially enhance operational efficiency and improve customer service?

 Hospitals within six healthcare systems saw dramatic increases in their patient satisfaction scores when using interactive monitors that allow patients to access information about their care and to communicate with staff.
 The hospitals provided patients with in-room monitors that allowed them to ask clinicians questions about their care, inquire about food menus, request help with minor tasks, read about their medical condition, and access their post-discharge instructions.
 Satisfaction with educational materials increased by 42 percent and overall patient satisfaction scores increased by at least 10 percent.
 The healthcare systems included El Paso Children’s Hospital (El Paso TX), Palisades Medical Centre (North Bergen NJ), and University Hospitals Seidman Cancer Center (Cleveland OH).